20+ Best Beaches Near Atlanta

 Kids will go crazy about climbing over and under the giant driftwood pieces situated on Driftwood Beach, located on the North end of Jekyll Island.
 The Georgia Sea Turtle Center is also a special opportunity to meet sea turtles and learn about rehabilitation efforts.
-The Jekyll Island Hotel has tons of history between the walls, with millionaires such as the Rockefellers and Vanderbilts, once taking residence.
+The Jekyll Island Club Resort has tons of history between the walls, with millionaires such as the Rockefellers and Vanderbilts once taking residence.
 Check out the croquet court and walk the grounds.

 Tybee is known as Savannah’s beach, located only 30 minutes from Downtown Savannah.
 Situated on the Atlantic Ocean, you can see for miles down the long stretches of beach.
 Grab some ice cream from Seaweed’s and walk down to the pier to watch fishermen.
 The Tybee Island Marine Science Center is a fun place to learn about marshes, beaches and wildlife on the Island.
 Then stop by the Tybee Lighthouse or drive into Savannah for a trolley tour of the city.

 A big draw to this beach destination is the water and amusement parks at Oceanside.
-Family Kingdom has a variety of thrill rides and an adjacent waterpark has twisting waterslides with ocean views.
-Wild Water and Wheels has go-karts, speed slides and mini-golf.
-Myrtle Waves Waterpark is also a great choice with 20 acres of water rides.
+Family Kingdom has a variety of thrill rides and an adjacent waterpark has twisting waterslides with ocean views (waterpark temporarily closed).
+Wild Water & Wheels has go-karts, speed slides and mini-golf.
+Myrtle Waves Water Park is also a great choice with 20 acres of water rides.

 The city is more family-friendly, beyond the wild spring break days of the past.
 Visit Pier Park for family fun, which includes a small-scale amusement park, shops and restaurants.
-Don’t miss Ripley’s Believe it or Not, Wonderworks and the giant walk-through maze and putt-putt at Coconut Grove Mini-Golf.
-Gulf World Marine Park and Shipwreck Island Waterpark are also fun picks.
+Don’t miss Ripley’s Believe It or Not, WonderWorks and the giant walk-through maze and putt-putt at Coconut Grove Mini-Golf.
+Gulf World Marine Park and Shipwreck Island Waterpark (opening May 15) are also fun picks.